LHHegland/python_project_template/README.md

 **NAMESPACE:** me.hegland-lance

-**PURPOSE:** Offer a template collection of common project files to help create new Python projects more quickly, easily, and reliably using files that Lance Hegland created and tested for his personal use to improve readability, usability, testability, debuggability, and sustainability.
+**PURPOSE:** Offer a template collection of common Python project files to help create new  projects more quickly, easily, and reliably.
 See [more specific features](#features) for additional details.

 .